renaudcerrato/Hook/README.md

 ## @Hooked

 In order to be able to hook a method, you must annotate them as `@Hooked`, and give them an **unique** name.
-If you defines more than one `@Hooked` method with the same name, _reaaaally bad things can happen_.
+If you define more than one `@Hooked` method with the same name, _reaaaally bad things can happen_.

+By annotating arguments using `@Param` annotations, you'll be able to easily capture the arguments by name instead of relying on their order.

 ## @Hook